Libera-Chat/libera-chat.github.io/bylaws.md

 1. The board is responsible for managing the organisation's member list, finances, and other assets in accordance with the will of the monthly general meetings.
-The board should also ensure that the bylaws are followed.
+The board shall also ensure that the bylaws are followed.

 2. The board must ensure that meeting minutes and financial records are